FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/parameter_setting.rst

    :width: 4in
    :align: center

-.. centered:: Figure 3.3-2 Set tool coordinates
+.. centered:: Figure 3.3-2 Tool Frame Calibration

 .. important::
    1. After the tool is installed at the end, the tool coordinate system must be calibrated and applied, otherwise the position and attitude of the tool center point will not meet the expected values when the robot executes the motion command.